open-telemetry/oteps/text/0148-sampling-probability.md

 ### Trace Sampling

-Sampling techniques are always about lowering the cost of data collection and analsyis, but in tracing applications specifically the approaches can be categorized by whether they are able to reduce tracer (i.e., SDK) overhead, by not recording spans for unsampled traces.
-Lowering tracer overhead requires making the sampling decision for a trace before all of its attributes are known.
+Sampling techniques are always about lowering the cost of data collection and analsyis, but in trace collection and analsysis specifically the approaches can be categorized by whether they are able to reduce Tracer overhead by not recording spans for unsampled traces.
+Lowering Tracer overhead requires making the sampling decision for a trace before all of its attributes are known.

-For a trace to be useful, it is often expected to be complete, meaning that a tree of spans branching from a certain root are all expected to be collected.
-When sampling is applied to lower tracer overhead sampling, the expectation of collecting complete traces what can be done.
-Sampling techniques that meet these constraints are collectively known as _Head trace sampling_.
+Traces are expected to be complete, meaning that a tree or sub-tree of spans branching from a certain root are expected to be fully collected.
+When sampling is applied to lower Tracer overhead, there is generally an expectation that complete traces will be produced.
+Sampling techniques that lower Tracer overhead and produce complete traces are known as _Head trace sampling_ techniques.

-The decision to produce a span or a trace has to be made when the root span starts to avoid incomplete traces.
-We can approximately count finished spans and traces, however, without knowing how the head trace sampling decision was made.
-Sampled spans represent their adjusted count number of identical spans and traces, independent of whether the traces were complete, as long as they are selected in an unbiased way.
+The decision to produce and collect a sample trace has to be made when the root span starts, to avoid incomplete traces.
+Using the sampling techniques outlined above, we can approximately count finished spans and traces, even without knowing how the head trace sampling decision was made.

-Several head sampling techniques are outlined next.
+#### Counting spans and traces

+Trace collection systems can estimate the total count of spans in the population using a sample of spans, whether or not traces are assembled, simply by encoding the adjusted count (or inclusion probability) in every sampled span.

+When counting sample spans, every span stands for a trace rooted at itself, and so when we approximately count spans we are also approximately counting traces rooted in those spans.
+Sampled spans represent an adjusted count of identical spans in the population, regardless of whether complete traces are being collected for every span.

+Stated as a requirement: When sampling, tracing systems must be able to count spans without assembling traces first.
+Several head sampling techniques are discussed in the following sections that meet all the
+criteria:

+- Reduces Tracer overhead
+- Produces complete traces
+- Supports counting spans.

+When using a Head sampling technique that meets these criteria, tracing collection systems are able to then sample from the set of complete traces in order to further reduce collection costs.

 #### `Parent` Sampler